kenjward/kenjward.github.io/cv.md

 A historical analysis of the competition between the *Denver Post* and *Rocky Mountain News*, following major developments at both newspapers from their inceptions in the nineteenth century through periods of intense competition in the twentieth century, concluding with a detailed investigation of the causes leading to the 2009 closure of the *Rocky Mountain News*.
 Chaired by Dr. Mike Sweeney, Ohio University.
 <br><br>

-### Master’s thesis: “Section and Silver: Editorial Representations of Political Regionalism and Bimetallism in the Cripple Creek Mining District Press, 1894-1904”
+### <a href="/cv/ken-ward-thesis.pdf">Master’s thesis: “Section and Silver: Editorial Representations of Political Regionalism and Bimetallism in the Cripple Creek Mining District Press, 1894-1904”</a>
 An analysis of the utilization of the so-called “silver question” by newspaper editors in Colorado’s Cripple Creek Mining District.
 Findings suggest questions surrounding federal bimetallism monetary policy had a much stronger influence on editors in the US Mountain West than previously understood by media historians.
 Chaired by Dr. Lisa Parcell, Wichita State University.
 <br><br>